bonn0062/GSoD/absolute_beginners.rst

 ------

 You might occasionally hear an array referred to as an "ndarray," which is shorthand for "N-dimensional array."
+An N-dimensional array is simply an array with any number of dimensions.
 You might also hear **1-D**, or one-dimensional array, **2-D**, or two-dimensional array, and so on.
 The numpy `ndarray` class is used to represent both matrices and vectors.
 A **vector** is an array with a single column, while a **matrix** refers to an array with multiple columns.

 **What are the attributes of an array?**

 An array is usually a fixed-size container of items of the same type and size.
 The number of dimensions and items in an array is defined by its shape.
 The shape of an array is a tuple of non-negative integers that specify the sizes of each dimension.

 In NumPy, dimensions are called **axes**.
 This means that if you have a 2D array that looks like this:

+**Input:**

 ::